Quasi Contract

 1. Through agreement or contract

-An agreement between two parties leads to a contract.
+An agreement between two parties leads to a Contract.
 When two parties to a contract mutually agree to perform their duties and obligations it leads to a legal contract which is enforceable by the law.
 A contract is mutually negotiated and both parties to the contract are competent enough to come into an agreement or contract forms a legally binding contract and can be enforceable by law or the parties can be bound to perform the obligations made in a contract.

 2. Through the standard form of contract

 There are contracts which are pre-drafted and the pre-drafted contracts are easy to use for a contractual agreement.
 Companies and organizations have to go through many negotiations, agreements and contracts.
-So, it becomes impossible for a company to draft a new contract every time they enter into a contract with the copmanies.
+So, it becomes impossible for a company to draft a new contract every time they enter into a contract with the companies.
 However, standard forms of contract are used to make the drafting process more efficient and time-saving.

 3. Through a promise of Estoppel

-According to the doctrine of Estoppel, there are some negotiations which do not form a contract or agreement and cannot be called a contract in the strict meaning.
+According to the doctrine of Estoppel, there are some negotiations which do not form a contract or agreement and cannot be called a Contract in the strict meaning.
 Such type of failed contracts consists of promises between two parties which are obliged to be performed even if there is no such contract between two parties.

 Essential Conditions to be fulfilled for a contract: